pakman198/modern-react-with-redux/README.md

 # modern-react-with-redux
-Modern React With Redux tutorial from Udemy
+Modern React With Redux course from Udemy